What is Conductivity?

 - It lacks the sensitivity of contacting measurement.

 - Toroidal sensors are also typically larger than contact sensors, and the solution current induced by the Toroid occupies a volume around the sensor.
 Hence, Toroidal sensors need to be mounted in a larger pipe.

 - Temperature does have a significant effect on the conductivity of solutions.

-- The same solution concentration at different temperature has a drastically different conductivity.
+- The same solution concentration at different temperatures has a drastically different conductivity.

-- In order to measure conductivity temperature affect must be compensated.
+- In order to measure the conductivity temperature effect must be compensated.

 The temperature coefficients of the following electrolytes generally fall in the ranges shown below: